JosephLai241/URS/README.md

 # Universal Reddit Scraper
 Universal Reddit scraper using the Reddit API (PRAW).

 Written in Python.

-Intended for use in a Linux terminal.
+For a command-line interface intended for use in a terminal, check out my [CLI version of this scraper](https://github.com/JosephLai241/Universal-Reddit-Scraper-CLI/tree/master).

 You will need to install the PRAW module in order for this program to work. `pip install praw` or `pip3 install praw` depending on your system.
 You will also need your own Reddit account and API credentials.